amazon-archives/awsmobile-cli/README.md

 awsmobile configure
 ```

 If prompted for credentials, follow the steps provided by the CLI.
-For more information, see provide IAM credentials to AWS Mobile CLI.

 ## Getting Started